Viktor Babariko: The Belarusian banker who challenged Lukashenko | DW | 18.02.2021

 Babariko told Russia's Kommersant newspaper that over the long term he hoped to see Belarus assume neutrality, even if that meant leaving the country's present security arrangements with Russia.

-A manager for hire with the people of Belarus as his employers, that is how Babariko was keen to position his campaign for the presidency.
-After a quarter-century in office, Lukashenko had forgotten that Belarusians were his employers and not his employees Babariko quipped.
+A manager for hire with the people of Belarus as his employers — that's how Babariko was keen to position his campaign for the presidency.
+After a quarter-century in office, Lukashenko had forgotten that Belarusians were his employers and not his employees, Babariko quipped.
 The campaign made much of his managerial experience, casting him as a pragmatic problem-solver capable of helping Belarus overcome its backlog of reforms.
 Even after his arrest, Babariko's supporters pushed ahead with the launch of a political party to be called "Vmeste" or "Together."
 But it wasn't to be: A new wave of arrests soon put paid to the new party as Babariko's political allies joined him behind bars.

 In October, after two months of mass protests on the streets of Minsk, Lukashenko appeared willing to engage with the opposition.
 He paid a surprise weekend visit to Babariko and other opposition figures in jail.
 More than four hours were spent discussingconstitutional change and Belarus' future; optimistic analysts saw the beginnings of a national dialogue.
 But as autumn turned to winter and protesters dispersed, a newly confident government once again dropped any suggestion of dialogue with its opponents.